monsoonmaelstrom/book2/book2.md

 “No, I was thinking about going for a run if you want to come, though,” I tell her.
 I really don’t want to spend any longer in this gym with Iverson watching me than I have to, and I have a feeling he’ll stick around as long as I do.

-As expected, she declines, and I spend the next hour running laps around the inside permitter of the walls, thinking.
+As expected, she declines, and I spend the next hour running laps around the inside perimeter of the walls, thinking.
 Davy really needs to hurry up.
 I need to get out of this holding pattern.

 ### 22 - Heat Waves ^^2200 words^^